seandavi/BiocHubsAPI/README.md

 Over time, we plan to add more features such as authentication, user accounts, data submission, validation, curation, versioning, and more.

+## Try me

+You can try out the API (which may be down at times) at <https://ahub-api.cancerdatasci.org/docs> or to list resources at <https://ahub-api.cancerdatasci.org/v2/resources>